 By undertaking the Edinburgh Award through the Sports Union students have the opportunity to participate alongside fellow club volunteers, as well as the wider Edinburgh Award community.

-The Sports Union offers two levels of the Award with a new format for 2023/24:
+The Sports Union offers two levels of the Award:

 Leadership

-This is for anyone who is currently in a committee position with one of the SU's member clubs or IM teams.
+This is for anyone who is currently in a committee position with one of the SU's member clubs or IM teams, or any club member who identifies as having a protected characteristic or is from a Widening Participation background.
 Through the programme you will challenge yourself to understand your strengths and areas for development.
 There will be an opportunity to receive training in Mentoring and Managing Difficult Conversations, to assist you in your role as a club volunteer and get the most out of the experience.

 Coaching

 For any student currently registered as a coach within an SU club.
-New for 2023/24 this option will provide a supportive learning environment for club coaches and help develop their coaching style and ability.
-This course will include a 3-part Sport Psychology programme delivered by Sport & Exercise.
+This option will provide a supportive learning environment for club coaches and help develop their coaching style and ability.
+This course will include a 2-part Sport Psychology programme delivered by Sport & Exercise.

 The Sports Union versions of the Edinburgh Award are supported by add-victor, the careers platform for high-achieving individuals.